TOMToolkit/tom_base/docs/common/email_configuration.rst

 Configuring Email in TOM Toolkit
 ---------------------------------

-Your TOM uses email for a small set of optional features:
+Your TOM uses email for these optional features:

 - **Registration requests**: with ``TOM_REGISTRATION_STRATEGY = 'approval_required'``, the addresses in
   Django's `MANAGERS <https://docs.djangoproject.com/en/5.2/ref/settings/#managers>`_ setting are